Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 - Turn the mixer to low speed and, alternating between the dry ingredients and the liquid ingredients (the strawberry/egg white mixture), add the them butter/sugar mixture until the batter is relatively smooth.
 If you want to make it a bit more pink (it’ll probably be a light pink), add a drop of food coloring.

-- Pour the batter into the prepared baking pans and transfer to the oven to bake for 20 to 25 minutes, until a skewer inserted into the center comes out clean.
+- Pour the batter into the prepared baking pan and transfer to the oven to bake for 20 to 25 minutes, until a skewer inserted into the center comes out clean.
+OR, if you're using a single heart pan, add half of the batter to the pan.
+(We'll fill it up after we bake the first layer.)

 - *NOTE: You can buy two heart pans, but I bought one.
 So I baked this cake one layer at a time.